Kememah Quietly Confident Earning Front Row Starting Spot for the Nationals

 “Stuff just fell the right way tonight,” said Kemenah.
 “When that happens at Knoxville you have to take advantage of it because lady luck can be way worse than no luck.
 We’ll see if we can capitalize on starting up front in this thing and maybe get a really good finish or go and win this thing.”

-With the qualifying night behind him the question becomes can Kemenah and his team beat Donny Schatz and Brad Sweet who are widley considered the favorites to win Saturday’s finale?
+With the qualifying night behind him the question becomes can Kemenah and his team beat Donny Schatz and Brad Sweet who are widely considered the favorites to win Saturday’s finale?
 When asked Kemenah was hesitant but confidence in their chances.

 “I don’t know.
 It seems like probably 95% of the people in this game try to figure out how to beat Donny Schatz on a nightly basis.
-There is no doubt about it, this has kind of his stomping grounds.
+There is no doubt about it, this is kind of his stomping grounds.
 We have to put 50 good laps together, we get a good race car underneath us, and I think we can pull it off.”

 When asked to reflect on his accomplishments and his starting spot for Saturday Kemenah was still contemplating the night, but it was easy to see that confidence was building leading into Saturday’s finale.